MrRobotGOD/HttpCanary-Backup/tutorials/en/install.md

 #### Summary

-- For mobile phones which system version is below Android 7.0 do not need to upgrade the certificate and do not need to install parallel space.
+- For mobile phones with android version below Android 7.0,upgrading to system certificate is not necessary and parallel space installation is also not necessary.
 It is very friendly to capture packets.

 - For mobile phones which system version is 7.0 and higher, upgrade certificate if rooted, install parallel space if not rooted.